lifeofstephanie/lifeofstephanie/README.md

 - 🏫 I am currently an ALX scholar
 -  Pronouns - She/Her
 - 👀 I’m interested in coding
-- 💞️ I’m looking to collaborate on games using Python
+- 💞️ I’m looking to collaborate on React projects
 - 📫 How to reach email:stephanieanyanwu605@gmail.com